U.S. government contractors get first look at Huawei ban

 “The administration has a strong commitment to defending our nation from foreign adversaries, and will fully comply with Congress on the implementation of the prohibition of Chinese telecom and video surveillance equipment, including Huawei equipment,” said Jacob Wood, a spokesman for the OMB.

-Reporting by Roberta Rampton and Chris Sanders in Washington; editing by Bernadette Baum and Matthew Lewis
+Reporting by Roberta Rampton in Washington; additional reporting by Chris Sanders in Washington; editing by Bernadette Baum, Matthew Lewis and Leslie Adler